-These criteria address the concerns of the various agencies involved.
-Correspondence, meetings and interaction with the agencies and with the Susitna Hydroelectric Project Steering Committee have occurred throughout the study.
+This criteria addresses the concerns of the various agencies involved.
+Correspondence, meetings and interaction with the agencies and with the Susitna Hydroelectric Project Steering Committe has occured throughout the study.
 Agency comments have been considered in the evaluation.
 The concerns of the agencies have been environmental, with the emphasis on biological and land use impacts.
 Therefore, evaluation by the environmental criteria discussed previously is considered to basically include agency concerns.
+It is considered that the resource agencies favor a rail only access plan with a major opposition towards road access from the Denali Highway.